nixworks/public/news/2015/08/12/README.md

 At least 17 people are killed and hundreds injured, state media report, as huge explosions rock the northern Chinese port city of Tianjin.

 ### [A U.S. Army Sikorsky UH-60 Black Hawk helicopter crashes while landing on a U.S. Navy cargo vessel near the Japanese island of Okinawa, with seven people injured. ](/news/2015/08/12/a-u-s-army-sikorsky-uh-60-black-hawk-helicopter-crashes-while-landing-on-a-u-s-navy-cargo-vessel-near-the-japanese-island-of-okinawa-with.md)
-_Context: Japan, Okinawa, Sikorsky UH-60 Black Hawk, U.S. Army, U.S. Navy, helicopter_
+_Context: Japan, Okinawa, U.S. Army, U.S. Navy, UH-60 Black Hawk, helicopter_

 ### [The death toll from a heat wave in Egypt this week rises to 60. ](/news/2015/08/12/the-death-toll-from-a-heat-wave-in-egypt-this-week-rises-to-60.md)
 _Context: Egypt, heat wave_